dnth/dnth.github.io/content/portfolio/comparing_yolox_models_weights_and_biases/index.md

 This makes the logging process **A LOT** slower because every checkpoint is uploaded to `wandb` as an artifact.

 Once everything is set in place, let's run the training script and head to the project dashboard on Wandb to monitor the logged metrics.

-The project dashboard should look like the following.
+After running the training for all the YOLOX models, the project dashboard should look like the following.

 {{< figure_resizing src="graphs.png" caption="Logged metrics during training for all YOLOX models." >}}

 {{< figure_resizing src="table.png" caption="Logged hyperparameters for all YOLOX models." >}}

 As shown above, all the training metrics and hyperparameters are logged for each YOLOX model in an organized table.
+You can share this dashboard with your teammates so they can view the metrics in real-time as you train.
-You can conveniently export this table into other forms such as `.csv` if you require.
+You can also conveniently export the table and graphs into other forms such as `.csv` should you require.

+I'm not a fan of Excel sheets, so I'll keep them on Wandb 😎.
 Access my dashboard for this post [here](https://wandb.ai/dnth/yolox-compare-blog?workspace=user-dnth).